 Port shuttle bus

-There is a direct free shuttle bus to the cruise terminal.
-Plaza de la Candelaria, the main square in the historical city center of Santa Cruz de Tenerife, is around ⅓ of a mile (450 meters) south of the cruise terminal.
+There is a free shuttle bus from the breakwater, next to all berths where cruise ships moor, to the cruise terminal.
+Once outside the terminal, Plaza de la Candelaria, the main square in the historical city center of Santa Cruz de Tenerife, is around ⅓ of a mile (450 meters) south of the cruise terminal.